Consensys/doc.web3signer/docs/HowTo/Store-Keys-HSM/Use-YubiHSM2.md

 # Using Web3Signer with YubiHSM 2

-Web3Signer supports using private keys stored in the [YubiHSM 2 hardware security module].
+Web3Signer can sign payloads using private keys stored in the [YubiHSM 2 hardware security module].

+Web3Signer supports using the device as a secure key storage only.

 **Prerequisites**: